What is Vaccine Hesitancy?

 Supporting healthcare providers with training and resources to address hesitancy.

-Increased risk of disease outbreaks and epidemics.
+disease outbreaks and epidemics.

 Strain on healthcare systems due to preventable illnesses.